 Best time to go

 The Watermill can comfortably sleep up to 12, with 4 double rooms in the main house and a further 2 doubles in an annexe just 30 metres away.
-Rooms tend to stay toasty warm in the colder months, and this physical warmth is complemented by ancient beams, subtle lighting and deeply comfortable beds with padded headboards and Egyptian cotton linen.
+Rooms are toasty warm in the colder months thanks to underfloor heating, and this physical warmth is complemented by ancient beams, subtle lighting and deeply comfortable beds with padded headboards and Egyptian cotton linen.
 Bathrooms are equipped with heated towel rails, piles of freshly laundered towels, a hairdryer and toiletries.

 Room 1 is on the ground floor of the main house with a big double bed which marries two twins.
 This vast room, with a separate dressing room, has the same all-white walls and grey screed as the sitting room and kitchen.
 A bright kilim and cut flowers provide a welcome splash of colour, whilst roughly hewn plinths serve as sculptural bedside tables.
 Leading off, there's a large bathroom with 2 surface-top sinks as well as a separate bath and shower.
 The same attractive grey screed tadlakt replaces tiles on all surface tops as well as on the bathroom’s floor.
 It all works really well.

-Smaller in size, Room 3 is normally designated for kids.
-It has the same twin/double bed arrangement and low eaves impart a really snug feel.
+Rooms 2 and 3 interconnect to share a bathroom - ideal for kids, or families not wanting to rent the whole villa.
+They have the same twin/double bed arrangement, and low eaves impart a really snug feel.
 The bathroom is also of reduced dimensions but has been cleverly slotted beneath the eaves to maximise on available space.

-If you are hiring the place with a small group of friends or family, the annexe rooms, numbers 4 and 5, might not come into the equation.
-But these are really comfortable too, sharing similar base elements to those of the main house.
-Room 4, on the ground floor, has a handsome pebbled rather than screed floor, the same big twin/double bed and an all-screed bathroom.
-Just above it Room 5, snug beneath the beams, has a double bed and the same bathroom arrangement.
+If you are hiring the place with a small group of friends or family, the Annexe Rooms, numbers 5 and 6, might not come into the equation.
+But these are really comfortable too, sharing similar base elements to those of the main house, though they have electric radiators rather than underfloor heating.
+Room 5, on the ground floor, has a handsome pebbled rather than screed floor, the same big twin/double bed and an all-screed bathroom.
+Just above it, Room 6, snug beneath the beams, has a double bed and the same bathroom arrangement.

 - Cots Available